HazeOver Productivity Tips & Tricks

 Adjust Intensity with Scrolling Gesture

 Use mouse wheel or trackpad scrolling gesture to turn the brightness of your distractions down.
 Place the mouse pointer over HazeOver menu bar icon and scroll to adjust dimming intensity.
+Scrolling down to the minimum will disable HazeOver.

 Toggle with Keyboard Shortcut or Double Click